mcdwayne/post-commit-art/README.md

 # Post-Commit Art
 ## Reward your commits with some ASCII art

-Tired of not having the same old output from your git commits?
+Tired of just having the same old output from your git commits?

 Have you ever wanted to spice up your logs with some ASCII art?

 This repo can help!